Parasol Master Class: The History of Diapers

 The rise of disposable diapers

 Seriously, it was a long time coming, but the disposable diaper finally made its first appearance in the early to mid-1900s.
 Wondering who invented disposable diapers?
 Finally in 1946, a woman by the name of Marion Donovan finally solved the diaper dilemma.
 During the heat of the Baby Boom, Marion Donovan crafted a waterproof covering for cloth diapers.
-She used plastic from a shower curtain to create a model similar to a modern disposable diaper.
+She used plastic from a shower curtain to create a model similar to a natural disposable diaper.
 Plus, she knew that if she could add a paper liner to the model, it would become disposable and absorbent.
 Although imaginative, Donovan’s plastic diapers were super uncommon at the time, so at first, stores didn’t invest in her product.
 Plus, diapers were a luxury that only the rich could afford, which is pretty wild considering how accessible they are now!

 It wasn’t until almost ten years later that companies decided to make their, piggybacking off of Donovan’s idea.
 “The Boater” truly became a modern invention, and several diaper brands (like P&G, the creator of Pampers and Luvs) launched their own products.